 In 2008 the AATS Leadership Academy was formed to provide a forum for those members of the association aspiring to be Division Chiefs or Department Chairs.
 Annually since its inception, the Academy has provided a one-on-one attendee to faculty ratio experience for those who will become the leaders of the specialty during the coming years and provides a venue to discuss the administrative, interpersonal, and mentoring skills necessary to serve in a leadership position within their institution and the surgical community at large.

 Mission and Values

 The mission of the AATS has evolved since its founding a 100 years ago to its present goal to Promote Scholarship, Innovation, and Leadership in Thoracic and Cardiovascular Surgery.
-Its leadership and its members aspire to emulate the motto: "We Model Excellence" while holding to the AATS core values of Leadership, Scholarship, Mentoring, Excellence in Patient Care, Integrity and Professionalism.
+Its leadership and its members aspire to emulate the motto: "A Century of Modeling Excellence" while holding to the AATS core values of Leadership, Education, Research and Innovation, Excellence in Patient Care, and Mentoring.